camunda/camunda-docs-manual/content/reference/rest/job/get.md

 ---

-Retrieves a single job according to the `Job` interface in the engine.
+Retrieves a job by id, according to the `Job` interface in the engine.

 # Method